novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 "The market economy is good.
 Anyone can make a lot of money."

-"It's vulgar capital, isn't it?"
+„Die Marktwirtschaft ist echt gut.
+Jeder kann ordentlich Kohle machen.“ (The market economy is really good.
+Anyone can make a lot of money.)

-"I agree.
-It allows for social mobility."
+„Ist schon krasser Kapitalismus, oder?“ (It's vulgar capital, isn't it?)

-It wasn't English, Japanese, or Chinese, but German.
+„Da bin ich bei dir.
+Das ermöglicht den sozialen Aufstieg.“ (I agree.
+It allows for social mobility.)

-But then,
+Then,

-"I like to call it market economy."
+„Ich steh’ auch auf die Marktwirtschaft.“ (I also like the market economy.)

 The same language flowed from Lee Hyun-woo's mouth.